-Today, we’re gonna do a comparison between highly sensitive person vs. Asperger’s.
+Today, we are going to do a comparison between a highly sensitive person vs. Asperger’s.

 Highly Sensitive Person vs Asperger’s